 Wage Discrepancies Between Staff Nurses & Travel Nurses

 The Covid-19 pandemic highlighted several problems in how health systems staff their facilities, with one of the starkest consequences being the wage discrepancy between core nursing staff and travel nurses.
-At the height of the pandemic, during the omicron variant’s surge, some travel nurses earned up to $10,000 weekly; the average nurse salary nationwide is well under $2,000 per week (BLS May 2021).
+At the height of the pandemic, during the omicron variant’s surge, some travel nurses earned up to $10,000 weekly; the average nurse salary nationwide at that time was well under $2,000 per week.

-For decades, travel nurses have been used as a way to handle short-term upward fluctuations in patient flow, especially during flu epidemics.
-But typically, those fluctuations would only last a few weeks, with travel nurses providing core nursing staff with a temporary boost.
+For decades, travel nurses have been used to address short-term upward spikes in patient volume, especially during flu epidemics.
+But typically, those fluctuations would last only a few weeks, with travel nurses providing a temporary boost to core nursing staff.
 The persistent and severe wage discrepancies during the pandemic created a vicious cycle: as more staff nurses took on travel jobs to capture higher pay, more staff shortages appeared, increasing demand for travel nurses to fill the gaps.

-As the urgency around Covid-19 begins to subside, wage discrepancies between staff nurses and travel nurses have shrunk slightly, but they’re still inordinately high.
-Part of the reason for this is that the underlying issues related to nurse staffing existed long before the Covid-19 pandemic, and they persist today.
+As the urgency around the Covid-19 subsided, wage discrepancies between staff nurses and travel nurses shrank slightly, but still remained inordinately high.
+Part of the reason is that the underlying issues related to nurse staffing existed long before the Covid-19 pandemic, and they persist today.
 Nurses and nurse advocates are now looking beyond short-term fluctuations and working to put systems in place that properly value and support nursing staff.

 Meet the Experts: Dr. Katie Boston-Leary & Rachel Norton